-- 7.1.6.1 Land use and development shall be subject to the policies of the Keswick Business Park Secondary Plan in Section 13.4 and associated Schedules 'L1' and 'L2' of this Plan. - 7.1.7 Land uses and development in Keswick, Keswick Business Park, Sutton/Jackson's Point and Pefferlaw shall be subject to their respective Secondary Plans in Sections 13.1, 13.2, 13.3 and 13.4 and the associated schedules. - 7.1.8 The Pefferlaw Secondary Plan incorporated certain policies from a previous Official Plan, dated 1982, and these policies have been retained and inserted within the text of Section 13.3. - 7.1.9 The Town shall work with York Region with respect to incorporating appropriate residential densities and employment requirements in the designated greenfield areas within Secondary Plans to achieve Regional and Provincial targets. - 7.1.10 Major retail uses shall be designed to be walkable, transit- supportive, and integrated into communities and pedestrian and cycling networks, with high-quality urban design. - 7.1.11 Major retail sites shall be designed to support redevelopment and/or retrofitting.
+7.1.6.1 Land use and development shall be subject to the policies of the Keswick Business Park Secondary Plan in Section 13.4 and associated Schedules 'L1' and 'L2' of this Plan.

+- 7.1.13 Land uses and development in Keswick, Sutton/Jackson's Point, Pefferlaw and the Keswick Business Park shall be subject to their respective Secondary Plans in Sections 13.1, 13.2, 13.3 and 13.4 and the associated schedules. - 7.1.14 The Pefferlaw Secondary Plan incorporated certain policies from a previous Official Plan, dated 1982, and these policies have been retained and inserted within the text of Section 13.3. - 7.1.15 The Town shall work with York Region with respect to incorporating appropriate residential densities and employment requirements in the designated greenfield areas within Secondary Plans to achieve Regional and Provincial targets. - 7.1.16 Major retail uses shall be designed to be walkable, transit-supportive, and integrated into communities and pedestrian and cycling networks, with high-quality urban design. - 7.1.17 Major retail sites shall be designed to support redevelopment and/or retrofitting.